HaLamUs/react-101/README.md

 [Video 8](./redCSS/README.md)

 ### Video #9
-<b> The Easiest Way to Master CSS Flexbox...
+<b> How to add Redux to ANY Next.js app in 15 minutes (For Beginners)

 [Video 9](./redux/README.md)